Brainversation/Intrigue/README.md

 ##Destroy local copy:

-1. Make sure you are on a different branch then the one you will be deleting: `git status`
+1. Make sure you are on a different branch than the one you will be deleting: `git status`
 2. If on that branch: `git checkout <Other Branch>`
 3.  `git branch -d <Branch Name>`